An introduction to Compassion Focused Therapy

 Research has highlighted that shame and self-criticism are transdiagnostic (e.g. higher levels are found in people with depression, anxiety disorders, eating disorders, personality disorders, PTSD) and can accentuate and maintain these disorders.
 Moreover, high levels of self-criticism have also been found to limit the effectiveness of standard therapies.
 One reason for such difficulties is that people may not have developed abilities to experience certain affiliative positive emotions such as safeness, reassurance and compassion.
 These individuals often come from abusive/bullying, neglectful and/or critical backgrounds.
 Compassion Focused Therapy (CFT) was developed with, and for, people from such backgrounds who find it difficult to stimulate certain types of positive emotion.

-Participants will learn about the model underpinning CFT, rooted in evolutionary understanding of the development of mind, neuroscience, neurophysiological and attachment research helping to understanding the nature of our three basic emotions regulation systems, and our understanding the development and function of shame and self-criticism.
-We will also explore various definitions and components of compassion, and how by developing a 'compassionate mind', we may help people to work with their shame and self-criticism.
+During this online training, participants will learn about the model underpinning CFT, rooted in evolutionary understanding of the development of mind, neuroscience, neurophysiological and attachment research helping to understanding the nature of our three basic emotions regulation systems.
+We will also explore various definitions and components of compassion, and how by developing a 'compassionate mind', we can help people to cultivate a more compassionate relationship with themselves and their distress.

 Workshop approaches will include: